towolf/towolf.github.com/docs/PsychDocumentation/VideoRecording.markdown

 VideoRecording - Parameter settings, howtos and tips for Video recording.

-This file describes how to use the [GStreamer](/docs/GStreamer) and DC1394 video capture engines for video \(and audio\) recording into movie files.
+This file describes how to use the [GStreamer](/docs/GStreamer) and DC1394 video capture engines for video (and audio) recording into movie files.
 The [GStreamer](/docs/GStreamer) engine is available on all operating systems and can record both video and sound.
 The DC1394 engine is available on Linux and OSX and can currently only record video, but no simultaneous audio.

-- Check VideoRecordingDemo for regular video recording via [GStreamer](/docs/GStreamer)\!
+\- Check VideoRecordingDemo for regular video recording via [GStreamer](/docs/GStreamer)!
 On both MacOSX and MS-Windows, one often needs to pass special settings or codec types for video recording and especially combined video + audio recording to work.
 That demo illustrates at least one set of settings which were shown to work on OSX and Windows in December 2013.

-- Check VideoDVCamCaptureDemo for video recording from DV cameras.
+\- Check VideoDVCamCaptureDemo for video recording from DV cameras.
 These cameras seem to need special treatment on all systems, but especially on MS-Windows and the demo shows how to do that.

-- Check VideoMultiCameraCaptureDemo for video capture and recording from multiple professional class IIDC/DCAM compliant firewire and USB cameras on Linux and OSX via the DC1394 engine.
+\- Check VideoMultiCameraCaptureDemo for video capture and recording from multiple professional class IIDC/DCAM compliant firewire and USB cameras on Linux and OSX via the DC1394 engine.